 In the first round of applications, prospective subgrantees will be allowed to define their own project areas.
-At a minimum, applicants must design project areas at the Census block group level.
-The project will then consist of every unserved and underserved BSL in the proposed Census block groups.
-A project area may consist of one or more contiguous Census block groups.
-An applicant is not permitted to submit non-contiguous Census block groups as a single project area.
+Applicants must design project areas at the Census block level.
+The project will then consist of every unserved and underserved BSL in the proposed Census block(s).
+A project area may consist of one or more contiguous Census blocks.
+An applicant is not permitted to submit non-contiguous Census blocks as a single project area.
 Applicants may submit multiple project areas in the first round of applications, but these must be non-overlapping.
-A single applicant will not be allowed to submit two bids that cover the same Census block group.
+A single applicant will not be allowed to submit two bids that cover the same Census block.